hartmut/expansion/server/Readme.md

 # Notes

-Version up until 0.5 will be developed in client mode and then split into server/client system in Version 1.
+Version up until 1.0 will be developed in client mode and then split into server/client system up to Version 2.0.

 ## To do
+- [ ] define gamestates
+- [ ] define menue
 - [ ] usage of scenes for save/load of world
 - [ ] modify config to be based on ron file - in progress
 - [ ] create userinterface to create new modules etc.